JackHarley/ChallengeResponseServer/README.md

 * User change password/recover password if forgotten
 * Public key upload
 * Public key retrieval by any party for a specified email address
+* Challenge/response functionality with the server acting as a middleman

 It is used to support the Challenge Response Mobile Application developed in tandem with the application.